HackGT/ballot/README.md

 | AUTH_AUTH_GOOGLE_CALLBACK_URL   |  For authentication, necessary for Google OAuth                                                     |
 | AUTH_ALLOW_LOCAL                |  For authentication, necessary for Local Authentication                                             |

-You must have at least one authentication strategy set up in order for the server to run properly.
+*You must have at least one authentication strategy set up in order for the server to run properly.*

-To build and run the server in development, run `npm start`.
+Once you have set your environment variables, you can build and run the server in development by running `npm start`.

 Visit `http://localhost:3000`, and you are good to go!